Active retirement with free-range Geography and Education

 Angus Willson has a broad view and experience of the educational landscape at local and national levels.
-This has resulted in a wide range of assignments in the last eight years and each has contributed towards the help available to you now.
-Just ask without obligation!
+This has resulted in a wide range of assignments in the last ten years and each has contributed towards another.
+Pannage.com now provides a record of these stories.

 As an independent consultant, Angus has coordinated a strategic project on the global dimension in the school curriculum and leadership for the Department for International Development (DFID).
 He is also a Geographical Association consultant and has led a project funded by the former Academy for Sustainable Communities.
 He has also written online CPD units for the DCSF-funded Action Plan for Geography, the Diploma Support Programme and the TDA.